 Submission of Electronic Deposits Required to Ensure Timely Review: For electronic applications where physical deposits are required, applicants must submit an electronic application, pay the filing and the additional fee for special handling, print the shipping slip, attach it to the physical deposit, and then mail the physical deposit and shipping slip to the Copyright Office.
 The Office can examine these claims during the shutdown, however, only if the applicant also uploads a digital copy of that same work through the eCO system.
 The electronic upload must be accompanied by a declaration or similar statement certifying, under penalty of perjury, that the content of the digital deposit is identical to the physical deposit that has been sent to the Copyright Office.
 If an applicant is unable to submit a required physical deposit, the applicant should upload, together with the application, a declaration or similar statement certifying, under penalty of perjury, that the applicant is unable to submit the physical deposit and would have done so but for the national emergency, and setting forth satisfactory evidence in support.
 Further details about the length of the extension and what will constitute “satisfactory evidence” are stated here.
 If the applicant doesn’t upload a digital copy, the Office will not examine the claim until staff are permitted to return to the Library of Congress’s building.

 Changed Registration Timing for Statutory Remedies: Under copyright law, a copyright owner generally can only receive statutory damages if the work is registered prior to the infringement, or within three months of the work’s first publication; that’s why the Guild has such three-month language in its Model Trade Contract.
 Since some copyright owners may currently be unable to complete and submit their copyright applications in that time, the Acting Register is temporarily adjusting the procedures and timing provisions for applications that can’t be completed electronically (such as where a physical deposit is required).
+These adjustments are set forth on the Copyright Office's Coronavirus page.

 Inability to File During Shutdown: If an applicant is unable to submit an application either electronically or physically during the disruption, the applicant may submit an application after the Acting Register has announced the end of the disruption, and include a declaration or similar statement certifying, under penalty of perjury, that the applicant was unable to submit an application electronically or physically and would have done so but for the national emergency, and providing satisfactory evidence in support.
 Further details about the length of the extension and what will constitute “satisfactory evidence” are stated here.